svlad-90/livelooping/md/input-controller/input-controller.md

   ![Active FX unit](./resources/active-fx-unit.jpg)

   You can check what is the FX unit [here](#fx-units).
-For this section it's only important to know that active fx unit type is also the part of the stored pattern.
+For this section, it's only important to know that the active fx unit type is also part of the stored pattern.

 ----